2020 Quit Drinking Bootcamp Dates Announced

-Even with illegal drugs such as ‘heroin’ people don’t automatically believe the problem lies within the user.
+Even with illegal drugs such as ‘heroin,’ people don’t automatically believe the problem lies within the user.
 Society understands that drugs like heroin are viciously addictive and easy to get hooked on.
 Only with alcohol does the blame gets placed on the drinker.

-Tell someone you can’t control your drinking and watch their face drop.
+Tell someone that you can’t control your drinking and watch their face drop.
 It’s almost like you just told them you have terminal leprosy.

 A very strange little drug

 I am a logical thinker, and so things have to make sense to me for them to sit well.
-When I went to AA for the first time, and they told me that I would have to accept the fact that I was an alcoholic, and always would be I didn’t like it one bit.
+When I went to AA for the first time, and they told me that I would have to accept the fact that I was an alcoholic, and always would be, I didn’t like it one bit.
 I was a successful man in all other areas of my life.
 Here I was being told that I was a pathetic, broken individual who had no hope of recovery.